J-Gerakis/corda5-interop-test-cordapp/README.md

 - Login using the button on the top right usernames and passwords are as follows: `user1` and `password`
 - Launch the `ExchangeFruitFault` via the Start Flow api

+### Updating the deployed Corda 5 binary

+- Do the `Deployment via Corda-CLI` process 1 to 6
+- Checkout the Corda 5 branch you want to use and cd' into the branch folder
+- Build locally `gradlew osgi-framework-bootstrap:flaskJar`
+- Update `corda-cli network update -n fruit-trading osgi-framework-bootstrap/build/libs/corda-5.0.0-DevPreview-0-SNAPSHOT.jar`
+- Deploy your .cpk/.cpb (step 7)